-Data products from NOS surveys, including BAG files, Descriptive Reports, smooth sheet images, survey data images, textual gridded data, and geo-referenced sidescan sonar mosaics, FGDC/RSE metadata, and survey statistics are available for download from NGDC.
+Data products from NOS surveys, including BAG files, Descriptive Reports, smooth sheet images, survey data images, textual gridded data, and geo-referenced sidescan sonar mosaics, FGDC/RSE metadata, and survey statistics are available for download from NCEI.

 Bathymetric Attributed Grid (BAG) is a non-proprietary file format for storing and exchanging bathymetric data developed by the Open Navigation Surface Working Group.
 BAG files are gridded, multi-dimensional bathymetric data files and is the standard NOS hydrographic data file for public release.
 Current versions of the BAG file contain position and depth grid data, as well as position and uncertainty grid data, and the metadata specific to that BAG file, providing end users information about the source and contents of the BAG file.
 Please visit the Open Navigation Surface Working Group for additional information on BAG files.